theasta/jsdoc-dash-template/README.md

-# A JSDoc 3 template coupled with a docSet generator
+# A docset-ready JSDoc 3 template

 The docSet can be used with [Dash](http://kapeli.com/dash).

+Based on JSDoc default template.